DA1SYYY/DA1SYYY/README.md

-- 👋 Hi, I’m @DA1SYYY
+- 👋 greetings, I’m daisy
-- 👀 I’m interested in shifting
+- 👀 I’m interested in..
-- 🌱 I’m currently learning how to stop sifiting and not get stuck in there.
+- 🌱 I’m currently learning how to ..
-- 💞️ I’m looking to collaborate on bullying my sisters
+- 💞️ I’m looking to collaborate nothing much yet but will update soon
-- 📫 How to reach me :just go and sleep
+- 📫 How to reach me : you cant😂/j
+-

 <!---
 DA1SYYY/DA1SYYY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.